Scope Proposal & Explainer

 If we give scope proximity more weight than specificity, authors are left with very few tools to manage that relationship.
 By putting proximity below specificity, authors can manage it in several ways:

-Anecdotally, I hear many CSS beginners surprised that the fallback for specificity is source-order rather than proximity.
+Anecdotally, many CSS beginners surprised that the fallback for specificity is source-order rather than proximity.
 This proposal would allow authors to opt-into that expected proximity-over-source-order fallback behavior.

 Meanwhile, encapsulation could be expanded for use in the light DOM, and proposal would continue to be distinct – covering a significantly different set of use-cases.